How to Make Classic Milk Tea

 - Assemble: add boba, tea, milk and optionally serve with some ice cubes.

 Be sure to check out the full recipe and ingredient list below

 Since you are going to add some milk (and sometimes also ice cubes), it’s recommended that you use robuster tea types such as Assam, English Breakfast or Earl Grey to make classic milk tea.

 These teas can stand up to the milk and sweetness without getting lost in the flavor.

 Also, while I love loose tea, I find it better to use tea bags for boba milk tea: it isn’t just more convenient, but it also needs less steeping time if you choose to cold brew it.

-I always cold brew my black tea to make this recipe because it saves me energy and it makes a tea with less caffeine.
+I usually cold brew my black tea to make this recipe because it saves me energy.

 How to make sugar-free milk tea

 Bubble tea are known for having lots of sugar.

 Fortunately, when you make it at home, it’s not so difficult to reduce the sugar or make a sugar-free version.